bscout9956/basicsr-dataset-creator/README.md

 ## Observations and Troubleshooting:
   - **You may submit Pull Requests as my code can be pretty wonky.**
+  - ../path just represents that whatever is before the / is unknown to me and varies wherever you put the clones of each repo.
   - It's mandatory to use Python 3 64-Bits so you can install PyTorch.
 It won't run on 32-Bit machines nor Python 2.
   - If you cannot run PyTorch or install, reinstall Python 3 and all the needed packages.
   - The HR tiles resolution, LR tiles resolution and scale must relate to each other: